1. Internal and External examiners

 3. Moderation of Marks

-A School is expected to consider data regarding marks on modules for which it has responsibility, eg average marks for each module, to identify possible issues regarding consistency of marking.
-Any adjustment of module marks by the School arising from this analysis (as distinct from adjustments occurring through the normal moderation process) should only be made where inconsistencies are believed to result from a flaw in some element of the assessment, for example the inappropriate formulation of a question or a misapplication of marking criteria.
+A School is expected to consider data regarding marks on modules for which it has responsibility, eg average marks for each module, to identify possible issues with the assessment process.
+Any adjustment of module marks or normalisation by the School arising from this analysis (as distinct from adjustments occurring through the normal moderation process) should only be made where inconsistencies are believed to result from a flaw (or other issue which may have affected student performance) in some element of the assessment.
+If normalisation is used, the details of the process and reasons for its use will be (i) clearly communicated to students via the module feedback report; (ii) communicated to Student Service Development (Academic Processes) for report to QSC.

 Schools should have a policy on the internal moderation of marks (External Examiners will not be involved in the marking process as their role is to endorse the recommendations of an examination board to indicate they are satisfied that policies and regulations have been appropriately applied and with the assessment process).